MoonlightCapital/MoonlightBot-docs/start-up/faqs.md

 Try doing the following things:

 * Make sure it's online.
-If it shows as offline, please join the support server and let the Staff know.
+If it shows as offline, please join the support server and let the Staff know
 * Try checking channel permission.
-If needed, you can add to the bot channel-specific permissions such as Read Messages, Send Messages, Embed Links and View Message History.
+If needed, you can add to the bot channel-specific permissions such as Read Messages, Send Messages, Embed Links and View Message History

 If the problem persists, please [contact support](https://discord.gg/hNQWVVC).